How to Take Care Of Your Online Privacy

 As more and more people work remotely, employees find the use of public Wi-Fi networks to be an affordable alternative to get work done.
 The issue with public Wi-Fi networks is that most of them have low to no security protocol in place.
 This leaves any device connected to the network susceptible to hacks and online spying.

 If your employees must use public Wi-Fi to get work done, emphasize the use of VPN services to secure their connections to the company network.
-A VPN created an encrypted envelope where all data exchange on the public network takes place.
+Free VPN creates an encrypted envelope where all data exchange on the public network takes place.
 With a VPN, hackers or spies cannot access communication to and from the protected device.

 Company data safety starts with well-informed and trained personnel.
 With these tips, you can ensure that your company data and your employees remain safe online.